L’histoire, c’est la passion des fils qui voudraient comprendre les pères.

 In 1998, Harry James Cargas was to publish an anthology of pieces in Last Thoughts on the Holocaust, including a text and a triptych of mine.
 Tragically, he suddenly died, and that book remains to be published.

-Reacting to Shoah-as-background, in 2002 I wrote “Disaster Art: A Plea against the Peripheral Stuff.”
+Reacting to Shoah-as-background, after the 2002 Mirroring Evil exhibit at the Jewish Museum, I felt compelled to write “Disaster Art: A Plea against the Peripheral Stuff.”
 That essay became part of the book Absence/Presence: Critical Essays On The Artistic Memory Of The Holocaust, which was edited by the late Stephen Feinstein and published in 2005 by Syracuse Press.
 I am extensively quoted in another book, Jewish-American Artists and the Holocaust, by Matthew Baigell (Rutgers U. Press).

 More recently I was invited to address the issue of Jewish Resistance at a St. Louis city-wide Yom HaShoah commemoration.
-In that same context, with the support of the U.S. Holocaust Memorial Museum, I produced a great many panels highlighting Jewish resistance fighters.
-The lower section of this webpage displays part of that work; those many panels are now stored with the St. Louis Holocaust Museum and Learning Center.
+In that same context, with the support of the U.S. Holocaust Memorial Museum, I produced a great many panels highlighting Jewish resistance fighters (visible on the Pier Marton & the Shoah page).

 *As a visual artist, my relation to images reflects three major phases:

-As a Parisian teenager… for $.50 per film, the French Cinémathèque allowed me to explore apparently unlimited horizons: Cinema Novo, Satyajit Ray, Italian Neo-Realism, African Cinema…
+As a Parisian teenager… for 25 cents per film, the French Cinémathèque allowed me to explore apparently unlimited horizons: Brazil’s Cinema Novo, Satyajit Ray, Italian Neo-Realism, African Cinema…

-In Los Angeles and elsewhere, my own video-art work fostered similar surprises through a long engagement with Avant-Garde Video and with Experimental Cinema (the L.A.
-Vanguard Theater and my friendships with composer Carl Stone, and with Chick Strand, Elfriede Fischinger and others on “the fringes”).
+In Los Angeles and elsewhere, my own video-art work fostered a long engagement with Avant-Garde Video and with Experimental Cinema (the L.A.
+Vanguard Theater and my friendships with composer Carl Stone, and with Chick Strand, Elfriede Fischinger, Dorit Cypis and others on “the fringes”).

 A university career that included teaching Third World Cinema and Documentary Film, and a great many production courses, all with the assumption that to create successful movies, particular formulas existed and needed to be taught.